 - Do I have to be an RRUW affiliate agency to apply?

-No. Any qualifying 501(c)3 organization may apply; however, the applicant organization must have been providing similar services for three years or more, preferably in the River Region.
+No. Any qualifying 501(c)3 organization may apply; however, the applicant organization's mission statement must align with the grant project.

 - What kinds of projects qualify?

-A strong candidate for an RRUW Community Impact Grant award:
+A strong candidate for an RRUW Community Investment Grant award:

-- Serves a health, community and or human service purpose in Autauga and/or Elmore counties.
+- Serves a health, education or basic needs purpose in Lowndes and/or Macon counties

 - What types of requests are not appropriate?